Machine Learning in Plain Language

 This article explains what ML actually is, and how you can use it for tangible value.

-The Dutch market for machine learning and AI finds itself in an interesting position within the European playing field.
-According to recent research by IOplus (2024), Dutch companies have seen AI adoption rise to 22.7% in 2024, with a significant increase of nearly 9% compared to 2023.
-This growth places the Netherlands in the upper half of European countries, but the nuances behind these figures reveal a complex story of opportunities and challenges.
+The European market for machine learning and AI finds itself in an interesting position within the global playing field.
+According to Eurostat (2025), European companies have seen significant AI adoption growth, with leading countries reaching adoption rates above 25% in 2024.
+This growth places Europe at a competitive level globally, but the nuances behind these figures reveal a complex story of opportunities and challenges.

 According to Eurostat (2025), Denmark dominates the European AI landscape with 27.6% business adoption in 2024, followed by Sweden (25.1%) and Belgium (24.7%).
 The Netherlands positions itself in this top group of countries showing high adoption rates.